LuisM6/OdorTemporalControl2021/1_Odor_temporal_control_for_calcium_imaging/README.txt

 1. NARX model

-The NARX and linear models can be found in the file
+The NARX and linear models can be found in the file Olfactometer_